 it is a permutation or transposition of any of the names included in items (i) through (v).
 Permutations include removal of spaces, insertion of punctuation, and addition or removal of grammatical articles like “the”.
 A transposition is considered a change in the sequence of the long or short-form name, for example, “RepublicCzech” or “IslandsCayman”.

 it is a name by which a country is commonly known, as demonstrated by evidence that the country is recognized by that name by an intergovernmental or treaty organization.”

+ANNEX C

+Community Comment methods